 It is possible to ask the court to wind up the company on the basis that it is just and equitable to do so.
 There is no one particular way to show that the company should be wound up on such a basis.
 Instead, there have been many different factual scenarios which an applicant can show why it would be just and equitable to wind up a company.

 Some examples of when it might be considered just and equitable to wind up a company include:

-- When the company’s main objects cannot be achieved (substratum of the company has been lost);
+- When the company’s main objects (i.e. purpose for setting up the company) cannot be achieved;

 - When there is deadlock in the management of the company;